Response-adaptive randomization in clinical trials: from myths to practical considerations: Abstract

 \textit{Patient consent \changes{to be randomized}}

 Patient consent protects patients' autonomy, and requires an appropriate balance between information disclosure and understanding~\citep{Beauchamp1997}.
-There is considerable evidence that the basic elements to ensure informed consent (recall and understanding) can be difficult to ensure even for traditional non-adaptive studies~\citep{Sugarman1999, Dawson2009}.
-The added complexity of allocation probabilities that may (or may not) change in response to accumulated data only makes achieving patient consent more challenging.
-Understanding the caveats of each randomization algorithm has proven hard for statisticians, \changes{illustrating} the challenge of explaining these concepts to the \changes{general} public and expecting them to make an informed decision \changes{, especially} when their health is at stake.
-Moreover, since these novel adaptive procedures are still rarely used, there is little practical experience to draw upon. \changes{Randomized Controlled Trials (RCTs)} \changes{ideally} also require a level of \changes{double}-blinding, \changes{which} makes the balance between \changes{information} disclosure and consenting patients during the trial \changes{particularly} hard for studies that use RAR. \changes{Since RAR requires the use of accumulated data, there is the risk of indirect disclosure of some of this information as patients are consented.} \\[-12pt]
+There is evidence that the basic elements to ensure informed consent (recall and understanding) can be difficult to ensure even for non-adaptive studies~\citep{Sugarman1999, Dawson2009}.
+The added complexity of allocation probabilities that may change in response to accumulated data only makes achieving patient consent more challenging.
+Moreover, since these novel adaptive procedures are still rarely used, there is little practical experience to draw upon. \\

 \textit{Implementing randomization changes \changes{during a study}}